-LED Grow lights have come a long way in a very short amount of time.
-The technology required to produce enough usable light wasn’t obtainable until just recently.
+LED grow lights have come a long way in a very short amount of time.
+Most growers would ask how many watts per weed plant is required.
+However, the technology required to produce enough usable light wasn’t obtainable until just recently.
 Unfortunately for consumers many LED companies toted their LED grow lights as more powerful than HID (high Intensity Discharge) lights when they were not.
 These early misleading statements lead to a negative consumer sentiment that lasts to this day.

 I’ve been growing with and testing LED grow lights for 4 years, I’ve tested many of the early LED grow lights that were more than disappointing and often catastrophic to the test plants being grown under them.
 In the past year or so there has been a significant change in the LED grow light technology available and this has opened the flood gates to high quality, high powered LED grow lights on the market.